ARM-DOE/ACT/docs/source/CONTRIBUTING.rst

             """
-            Returns `xarray.Dataset` with stored data and metadata from a user-defined query of ARM-standard netCDF files from a single datastream.
+            Returns `xarray.Dataset` with stored data and metadata from a user-defined query of standard netCDF files from a single datastream.

             Parameters